bounswe/bounswe2022group2/deliverables/CMPE451_Customer_Presentation_Milestone_1/group_review.md

     5. Revising Requirements & UML design related to User-Lecture interactions
     6. Writing System Manual for Mobile.
     7. Learning flutter, flutter testing.

+- **Batuhan Çelik**
+    1. Creating process plan for the milestone 1.
+    2. Reviewing non functional requirements.
+    3. Initialization of the backend project.
+    5. Dockerization of the backend project.
+    6. Dockerhub account management for the project.
+    7. Deloyment of the backend project.
+    8. Server management and Cloudwatch setup.
+    9. Implementing the emailing system and managing project mail address(learnify451@gmail.com).
+    10. Implementing mock endpoint for courses.
+    11. Reviewing tools used for the backend.

 - **Ecenur Sezer:**
     1. Implementing the login endpoint
     2. Implementing the verify email endpoint